Back to Tennessee

 • Does not specify how the study will be funded beyond using existing resources.

-• Does not detail what specific recommendations must be included in the report.
+• The bill does not provide details on what recommendations should be included in the report.

 Amendments